jaseg/gerbolyze/README.rst

     happy with too many digits.
 5 or 6 is a reasonable choice.

 ``--clear-color``
-    SVG color to use for "clear" areas (default: white)
+    SVG color to use in SVG output for "clear" areas (default: white)

 ``--dark-color``
-    SVG color to use for "dark" areas (default: black)
+    SVG color to use in SVG output for "dark" areas (default: black)

+``-f, --flip-gerber-polarity``
+    Flip polarity of all output gerber primitives for --format gerber.

 ``-d, --trace-space``
     Minimum feature size of elements in vectorized graphics (trace/space) in mm.
 Default: 0.1mm.